For employers | Glasgow Chamber of Commerce

 For employers

-Paid Work Placements 5Paid Work Placements Logos
+Paid Work Placements 5Paid Work Placements Programme Partners

 If your organisation would benefit from a Paid Work placement, read about the eligibility criteria and how to apply below.